omonimus1/blog-jade-rubick/content/posts/2021-07-19--creating-a-hiring-strategy/index.md

 This is a part of a [series of articles on hiring and recruiting](/startup-hiring-and-recruiting).

-### Creating a hiring strategy
+## Creating a hiring strategy

 Why should someone work at your company?
 Every company answers this question differently.
-Here are some valid strategies for hiring:
+Here are some valid strategies:

 * We’ll pay the median rate in your area, but we’re investing heavily in making this the place for you to do your best work -- the best work culture. (early days New Relic)
 * We’re working in a compelling technical area, which attracts a lot of talented people, so you can work with a great team and solve interesting problems.
 Plus we’re making a great people-focused work environment.
 (Gremlin during my tenure there, also early days New Relic).